 Fiscal Sponsorship is proving to be a viable option for artists seeking to raise funds.
 In response, Dance Films Association offers Individual Members Fiscal Sponsorship for their dance film projects that are any stage in production.
 Ranging from feature length documentary projects to short experimental films, we believe that every idea should have the opportunity to become a fully realized dance film and understand that fundraising is always a huge factor.
 Through our Fiscal Sponsorship program, not only can dance film projects apply for grants that require non-profit status and collect donations that are tax-deductible, but DFA also provides consultation and builds a personal page for projects on our website to integrate our Fiscally Sponsored projects into the fabric of dance film.

 To support a particular project, send money via PayPal through the specified project donation button on each Fiscally Sponsored projects page.
-Or, write a check payable to Dance Films Association, earmarked for a specific project and mail it to Dance Films Association, 48 West 21st Street, #907, New York, NY 10010.
+Or, write a check payable to Dance Films Association, earmarked for a specific project and mail it to Dance Films Association, 252 Java Street, #333, Brooklyn, NY 11222.
 Please note- For legal and accounting purposes, we need to notify you of our ‘variance power’ over funds donated to us in support of this project.
 Under our fiscal sponsorship agreement with each project, we retain full discretion and control over the use of such funds to accomplish the charitable purposes of the approved project.
 This power includes the unilateral right to redirect funds to a different beneficiary who can further the mission of DFA if for some reason the project cannot be completed.

 Ballon is a short film that follows a ballerina caught in the cycle of all-night partying and cocaine-fueled rehearsals who must confront her addiction when she crumbles at a career-defining audition.